tiwarivikas0/bader2ml/README.md

 - SchNetPack v1.0 (https://github.com/atomistic-machine-learning/SchNet)

 ### SchNetPack installation tip
-Install in in a conda enviroment and version 1.0 from the link given above.
-(This will not work with other higher versions)
+Install version **1.0** in a Conda environment using the link provided above.
+⚠️ Note: This software is **not compatible with versions higher than 1.0**.

 ### Install